 Occupying a plateau, some 2,500 metres above sea level, Ethiopia’s vast landscapes stretch out before you, across stunning vistas that shelter ancient frescoes and wild baboons.
 It is even rumoured to be the legendary home of the Queen of Sheba and the lost Ark of the Covenant.
 It was once a vast empire stretching into what is now Somalia, Eritrea and Djibouti, ruled by emperors claiming direct descent from King Solomon.
 And don’t forget the otherworldly beauty of the Danakil Depression which, created at the point where three tectonic plates collide, is Africa’s lowest point and one of the world’s hottest environments, making it a treasure trove for scientific research.

-We also spend time in the lush Omo Valley, an incredibly diverse region home to many different ethnic groups, each with their own traditions and customs; from the Mursi, renowned for their lip-plates, the Konso famous for their terraced farming, to the Hamer famous for their bull jumping coming of age ceremony.
+Our Ethiopia holidays spend time in the lush Omo Valley, an incredibly diverse region home to many different ethnic groups, each with their own traditions and customs; from the Mursi, renowned for their lip-plates, the Konso famous for their terraced farming, to the Hamer famous for their bull-jumping coming of age ceremony.

-Ethiopia also boasts Africa’s largest continuous mountain range and largest cave, it has more UNESCO World Heritage Sites than any other African country (including Egypt) and is where the coffee bean originated.
-There really is nowhere else to compare, and anyone who comes looking for a new travel adventure, will not leave any of our Ethiopia group tours or tailor-made holidays feeling disappointed.
+So why not travel to Ethiopia, a country that boasts Africa’s largest continuous mountain range and largest cave, it has more UNESCO World Heritage Sites than any other African country (including Egypt) and is where the coffee bean originated.
+There really is nowhere else to compare, and anyone who comes looking for a new travel adventure, will not leave any of our Ethiopia tours or tailor-made holidays feeling disappointed.